VeryBitter/PiSpec20_stellarnet/README.md

 you would need to run as root to get USB access.
 - the rest of the files in PiSpec20_stellarnet should go into the same directory
 - Issue `sudo chmod -x spectroweb.py` in the project directory if on a Linux system
+- use the 'run_hidden' bash script to start the project without showing the command line
 ### Other Hardware
 - a USB connected StellarNet spectrometer
 - a light source if you are going to do absorbance experiments